MarkCBell/MarkCBell.github.io/source/index.rst

 Software
 --------

-I have also written several pieces of :ref:`software` including:
+I have also written several pieces of :ref:`software <software>` including:

- - :ref:`twister_software` computes triangulations of surface bundles over the circle and Heegaard splittings.
+ - :ref:`twister_software` constructs triangulations of surface bundles over the circle and Heegaard splittings.
  - :ref:`flipper_software` decides the Nielsen--Thurston type of a given mapping class and, for pseudo-Anosov mapping classes, constructs a layered, veering triangulation of their mapping torus, as described by Agol.
  - :ref:`curver_software` for performing calculations in the curve complex.